2021 Valorant Champions: Knockout stage

 The knockout stage began on December 8, culminating in the finals on December 12.
 Eight teams were drawn into a single-elimination bracket.
 The top-seeded team of each group was drawn against the second-seeded team of a different group.
-The teams from same group were be on opposite sides of the bracket, meaning they could play each other until the Finals.
-All matches were best-of-three, except for the finals, which was is best-of-five.
+The teams from same group were on opposite sides of the bracket, meaning they could play each other until the Finals.
+All matches were best-of-three, except for the finals, which was best-of-five.